JaladeAlan/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-exercisr 3: script that counts the number of directories in the PAc exercie 4: script that lists environment variables exercise 5:script that lists all local variables and environment variables, and functions
+exercisr 3: script that counts the number of directories in the PAc exercie 4: script that lists environment variables exercise 5:script that lists all local variables and environment variables, and functions exercise 6: script that creates a new local variable